NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 Several studies in the blockchain literature have explored partially synchronous and fully asynchronous Byzantine Fault Tolerant (BFT) systems [@Hao2018DynnamicPBFT; @Duan:2018:BAB:3243734.3243812; @miller2016honey].
 However, few of them have been applied in a real-world Smart Contract (SC) scenario - i.e. where multiple distinct decentralized applications use the same BFT system.

 Distinct to other prior works in the literature, NEO blockchain proposes a BFT consensus mechanism with **one block finality** in the **first layer** [@Neo2015WP].
-One block finality offers significant advantages for real case applications - End users, merchants, and exchanges can know that their transaction was definitively processed and that there is no chance for it to be reverted.
+One block finality offers significant advantages for real case applications - For example, end users, merchants, and exchanges can be confident that their transaction was definitively processed and that there is no chance for it to be reverted.

-While NEO Ecosystem is designed for Decentralized Applications (DApps), which can be written in a variety of well-known languages, it is noteworthy that append storage applications pose different challenges when compared to the requirements of SC's transactions persisting, which involves State Machine Replication (SMR) [@schneider1990implementing] and are the core of several DApps.
+While the NEO Ecosystem has been specifically designed for hosting Decentralized Applications (DApps) it is worth noting that that 'Append Storage' type DApps pose a unique set of challenges.
+Therefore the successful NEO Ecosystem must simultaneously handle the requirements of 'Append Storage' applications as well as the requirement to persist Smart Contract transactions (which involve State Machine Replication (SMR) [@schneider1990implementing])

-Besides its significant advantages, these characteristics impose some additional constraints, vulnerabilities and challenges when compared to other proposed strategies.
+The problem of satisfying these two different sets of requirements poses additional constraints, vulnerabilities and challenges when compared to other proposed blockchain strategies.
+However, the potential advantages are significant.

 The goal of this technical material is to highlight the main adaptations from the classical Practical Byzantine Fault Tolerance (pBFT) to the Delegated Byzantine